 - Up to 20% discount off all non franchised food, drink, and souvenirs (Silver Pass and above)

 - Discounted stays at Resort accommodation

-- Free parking (premium pass only)
+- Free parking (Gold pass and above)

 Annual Passes can be purchased both online and at the park, as with normal tickets.
 Should you wish to purchase your pass at Alton Towers after paying for entry, this fee will be deducted from the total cost of the pass.

 The Merlin Annual Pass is valid at all UK based attractions owned by Merlin Entertainments including Thorpe Park, Chessington World of Adventures, The Dungeons, SEALIFE centres, and the London Eye to name a few.
 For more information on the pricing and benefits structures of the passes, see the Merlin Annual Pass website.
 Remember to choose the location you buy your pass from carefully, because if your card is lost or stolen you will need to return to the issuing attraction for a replacement (so pick one close to home!).